thedrow/colout/README.md

 ### Themes

-You can easily add your own theme to colout.
+You can easily add your own theme to colout2.
 A theme is basically a module with a function named `theme` that take the configuration context as an argument and return back the (modified) context and a list of triplets.
 Each triplet figures the same arguments than those of the command line interface.

     def theme(context):
-        return context,[ [regexp, colors, styles] ]
+        return context,[ ThemeEntry(regexp, colors, styles) ]

-With the context dictionary at hand, you have access to the internal configuration of colout, you can thus change colormaps for special keywords, the scale, even the available colors, styles or themes.
+With the context dictionary at hand, you have access to the internal configuration of colout2, you can thus change colormaps for special keywords, the scale, even the available colors, styles or themes.

 See the cmake theme for how to modify an existing colormap if (and only if) the user didn't ask for an